How to use OpenGeode Python binding

 - 3.6 and 3.7 on Windows with Visual Studio 2017

 Using OpenGeode bindings from PyPI

-The bindings are located in PyPI under the name
+The bindings are available on PyPI under the name

 - Open a Python script or a Jupyter notebook.